LimGyeongrok/awesome-reviews-kaist/paper-review/2021-fall-paper-review/template-paper-review.md

 ### Take home message \(오늘의 교훈\)

-Please provide one-line \(or 2~3 lines\) message, which we can learn from this paper.

 > The harder you work, the more likely you can reach the goal.
 >